GrantMeStrength/FizzTerm/ReadMe.md

 If you have built a retro-computer project from a kit, say, an Altair-Duino or an RC2014, you might be looking for a convenient way to load and save content such as BASIC or Assembler programs.

-You could run a terminal application on a Windows or Mac device, and use it to capture content.
+You *could* run a terminal application on a Windows or Mac device, and use it to capture content.
 However, if you have a dedicated terminal this might not be an option.
 This project creates a device that sits between your retro-computer and your terminal's RS232 connection, and is invisible until you use one of the supported commands.

 Once activated, FizzTerm can save or load data to a SD card.
 For example, you might use it to capture a BASIC program, and then load it back later.
 Or you might even enter the program on your actual computer, and save it to the SD card so it can be loaded.

+It's also quite fun to create a stand-alone terminal like this, to be perfectly honest.

 ## Hardware

 The full list of parts is:

 * An Arduino MEGA2560 or compatible
 * An Arduino-compatible SD-Card reader.
-(These are available on Amazon at 5 for $10)
+(These are available on Amazon very cheaply - something like five for $10)
 * Two Arduino-compatible RS232-TTL adpators.
 (These are also available on Amazon for about $10 each)
 * An extra serial cable.

 Connect the SD-Card reader in the standard way (to CS, MSIO, MOSI, SCK, +3.3v and Ground) and the two serial adpators to 16,17 and 18,19 (and 3.3v and Gnd).
 [Here's a link](https://www.arduino.cc/en/Reference/SPI) to the Arduino page listing the correct pins to use.
 The MEGA actually prints TX1, RX1, TX2, RX2, TX3, RX3 on the board which is useful.
-Yes, the Arduino MEGA has a third serial port free - you could expand the project to be a software switch to select between multiple sources.
+The Arduino MEGA has a third serial port free - you could expand the project to be a software switch to select between multiple sources.

 ![](FizzTerm_bb.png)